LaunchCodeEducation/linux/content/file-system/exercises/bonus/index.md

 You can also complete the rest of the steps from the [Bash: Introduction - Demo]({{< relref "/bash-introduction/demo" >}}).

 {{% notice note %}}
-You are not expected to know about manually changing the `$PATH` shell variable, Symlinks, or how to use the `ln` command, but you can do your own research to learn about these concepts and command.
+You are not expected to know about manually changing the `$PATH` shell variable, Symlinks, or how to use the `ln` command, but you can do your own research to learn about these concepts and commands.
 Being able to look up and use various commands is a very important skill to develop within the tech industry!
 {{% /notice %}}

 ### General Steps

 - add the `/home/student/bin` directory to the `$PATH` variable
 - create a symlink named `when` that points at the `whattimeisit` bash script
-- invoke both `when` and `whattimeisit` to show how they both work
+- invoke both `when` and `whattimeisit` to show how they work

 #### Double Bonus: Question